nipil/shorewall-merged/README.md

 * run `shorewall remote-start -c build/shorewall FIREWALLHOST` on your computer
 * run `shorewall6 remote-start -c build/shorewall6 FIREWALLHOST` on your computer

+This can be done using the helper script :

+    bin/apply-lite.sh FWHOST1 FWHOST2 FWHOST3 ...